fmueller/play20-spring-integration/README.md

     }
 }
 ```
-It demonstrate two points: component scanning for `controllers` and `services` package and the usage of explicit bean definition by `@Bean` annotation.
+It demonstrates two points: component scanning for `controllers` and `services` package and the usage of explicit bean definition by `@Bean` annotation.
 All controllers and services are being automatically discovered and autowired if they are annotated as a component.

 ### Add some services